“Set your course by the stars, not by the lights of every passing ship.”- General Omar N. Bradley

 - IT infrastructure & Cloud

-These four pillars must be designed to support business objectives and be feasible with existing constraints.
-These pillars are of equal importance, but the efforts each requires can vary greatly by problem, function, company, or industry.
+An effective digital strategy defines these pillars so that they support business objectives and are feasible with existing constraints.
+These pillars are of equal importance, but may require varying levels of efforts depending on problem, function, company, or industry.